mattdodge/yahoofantasy/README.md

 ```bash
 $ yahoofantasy login
 ```

+*NOTE*: If you see a browser certificate warning that is ok, proceed anyway past the warning to save your token.
+This warning happens because Yahoo requires an HTTPS redirect URI and the local server uses an untrusted certificate.

 Try `yahoofantasy login --help` for some advanced options, like customizing the port or redirect URI